University of Montana

 Housing & Meals

 TU has an International House (I-House) for exchange students, located a 15 minute walk from the Hakusan campus.
 These dorms have full kitchens, and cost about half that of other Tokyo housing options.
-Single or double rooms are available.
+Single or double rooms are available and Maisonette.
 Students may cook, eat at the university cafeteria, or eat at nearby restaurants.

 Students pay their regular tuition to UM and their room and board to TU.
-A single or half of a double room at the I-House cost ¥40,000/month.
+A single is ¥40,000/month and a double room is ¥80,000 at the I-House cost.
 Food costs are around ¥45,000/month.
 A student visa for study in Japan costs ¥3,000 for single entry and ¥6,000 for multiple entry .
 UM financial aid can apply to tuition, living and travel expenses while at TU.

 Students register for classes upon arrival at TU.
 15 in-class hours at TU are equivalent to one UM credit.
 Students must transfer back a minimum of 24 UM credits for the academic year to be considered full-time.